-- Recognize your Patterns: Pay attention to signs that negative thoughts and emotions are beginning to take over and cloud your better judgment.
+Recognize Patterns: Pay attention to signs that negative thoughts and emotions are beginning to take over and cloud your better judgment.

-- Label your Thoughts and Emotions: This allows you to see your negative thoughts as transient emotional responses that come and go.
+Label Thoughts and Emotions: This allows you to see your negative thoughts as transient emotional responses that come and go.

-- Accept your Thoughts and Emotions: Validate your feelings of frustration rather than merely brushing them aside.
+Accept Thoughts and Emotions: Validate your feelings of frustration rather than merely brushing them aside.
 Allow yourself to experience negative emotions in response to important topics or difficult situations.

-- Act on your Values: Once you’ve given your feelings the credence they deserve, you free up time to achieve your goals and become the person you hope to be.
+Act on Values: Once you’ve given your feelings the credence they deserve, you free up time to achieve your goals and become the person you hope to be.

-Following these four practices can make the process of managing your emotions much easier, removing the stumbling blocks that prevent you from achieving your highest potential.
+Following these four practices can make the process of managing emotions much easier for employees, removing the stumbling blocks that prevent people from achieving their highest potential.